 Affordable Housing: The Locals’ Cost of Living

 Summit County offers challenges to attainable housing that larger population centers don’t face.
-The tourism industry requires a large number of seasonal workers as well as full time permanent workers, thus the need for all types of housing, from ownership to employee and short-term rental housing (6 months or less).
+The tourism industry requires a large number of seasonal workers as well as full time permanent workers, thus the need for all types of housing, from ownership to employee and long-term rental housing (3 months or more).

 There are several affordable housing neighborhoods in the area.
 The newest is in the Valley Brook neighborhood north of Valley Brook Road to Coyne Valley Road, off Airport Road.
 This subdivision includes a mix of housing types including small single-family homes, duplexes, triplexes, condominiums and townhomes.
 Parks and trails along the Blue River have been designed to meet the needs of local families and employees.
 This neighborhood is a model for energy conservation and sustainable development practices.

 Contact your Broker/Partner to learn more about affordable housing in the area or visit www.summithousing.us.